arrayio/AIPs/AIPS/AIP-3.md

     /// @notice lookup if a name is available
-    /// @param name - the name to check for availability function lookup(string name) external view returns (bool available);
+    /// @param name - the name to check for availability
+    /// @warning MUST BE USED ONLY WITH TRUSTED NODES!!! function lookup(string name) external view returns (bool available);